varlabz/dumsum/README.md

    - Mount the local `./data` directory into the container at `/app/data`.
    - Set the `GROQ_API_KEY` environment variable with a key from https://console.groq.com/keys (free, limited usage).
    - Set the `OPENAI_API_KEY` environment variable with a key from https://platform.openai.com/api-keys (not free, uses an inexpensive model).
+   - Set the `ANTHROPIC_API_KEY` environment variable with a key from https://console.anthropic.com/settings/keys (not free, uses an inexpensive model).
    - Use *optional* parameter `matcher` to use resume matcher to filter job positions.
 Specify a percentage (0-100) for matching threshold.

 ### Obtaining a GitHub Authentication Token